 One of the nice parts about Bike & Barge is that if you feel sore and lacking energy, you can miss the bike ride and stay on board for the day!

-Some walking and cycling tours have a range of options for your accommodation, so you can choose from a small 2 family hotel to a 4 luxury hotel with spa and swimming pool.
-If in doubt, check with us.
+Some walking and cycling tours have a range of options for your accommodation, so you can choose from a small 2star family hotel to a 4star luxury hotel with spa and swimming pool.
+If in doubt, please check with us.

 We will do our best to get you to the tour, which may involve extra transport costs if the tour has already departed.
 Again, this should be covered by your travel insurance.

-Our guide will ensure that as far as possible, any dietary requirements are taken care of at any group meals.
-Please let us know when you fill out your booking form which is sent to you when your tour is booked and confirmed.
+Our guide will ensure that any dietary requirements are taken care of at group meals.
+Please let us know when you fill out your booking form of any dietary requirements.
+The earlier your dietary requirements are noted the easier it is to implement them.

 Our tour operators will endeavour to meet your dietary requirements, but on some tours there may be a small charge for this.
-Sometimes a group may have vegetarians, gluten free, dairy free and vegan diets to manage.
-Please be patient with the chefs and cooks as they really do try their best!
+Sometimes a group may have vegetarians, gluten free, dairy free and vegan diets to manage within the group.
+Please be patient with the chefs and cooks as they really do try their best.

 The weather will depend on the destination of your tour and the time of year that you are travelling.
 We suggest that you take a few 'layers' of clothing, so it is easier to add or remove one layer of clothing as the day or season gets warmer or cooler.